neonmik/Wave-Machine-Firmware/README.md

 Features/Bugfixes:

     + Oscillator:
+        + Tested: Tested adding a feature for Hard sync of oscillators.
+Didn't really work as expected/brought anything new to the table, so ruled out.
         + Feature: Added full control over pitch/detune of OSC2.
 This allows a -1 to +1 octave tuning on the second oscillator.
         + Feature: Added better control over Octave selection, allowing -2/-1/0/+1/+2 from the octave knob.
         + Bugfix: fixed tuing issues of oscillators where the highest notes would overflow to low notes.